 Parallel Operations

-NCache has a dynamic cluster that lets clients receive the required data in just one hop because the clients are intelligently handled within the cluster without any user intervention.
-Moreover, the client operations are sent and executed in parallel on all nodes, and the results from each node are merged into a single result, making the operations scalable while enhancing the performance of the transactions because of parallelism.
+NCache has a dynamic cluster that lets clients receive the required data in just one hop because the clients are handled effectively within the cluster without any user intervention.
+Moreover, the client operations are sent and executed in parallel on all nodes.
+The results from each node are compiled into a single result, making the operations scalable.
+It also enhances the performance of the transactions because of parallelism.

 Pipelining

-With pipelining, NCache reduces network overhead by combining multiple client operations that are sent in one TCP call to the server.
-Similarly, the response of the operations is also received by the client in a single chunk in one call.
-This helps to scale operations.
+With pipelining, NCache reduces network overhead by combining multiple client operations sent in one TCP call to the server.
+Similarly, the client receives the operation results in a single chunk in one call.
+It helps to scale operations.

 Object Pooling

-With object pooling, the NCache server pools the objects and reuses them to prevent invoking Garbage Collector over and over again.
-Garbage collection is a performance extensive task, hence lessening the need to invoke the GC results in higher performance and scalability of your environment.
+With object pooling, the NCache server pools the objects and reuses them to prevent invoking the Garbage Collector over and over again.
+Garbage collection is a performance-intensive task, hence lessening the need to call the GC results in higher performance and scalability of your environment.

 Client Cache

-NCache offers client cache, a local cache residing where the application resides.
-As the client cache lies between the application and clustered cache, it is automatically synced and boosts performance especially for read operations.
-This cuts down on network overhead.
+NCache offers client cache, a cache on top of the cache, residing where the application resides.
+As the client cache lies between the application and clustered cache, it is automatically synced and boosts performance, especially for read operations.
+The use of a client cache cuts down on network overhead.

 For more detail, you can check out the blog: Scalability Architecture in NCache – An Insight